RimzhimTewari/cadd-capstone-molecular-docking/results/admet/interpretation.md

 We also checked if these ligands might cause liver damage.
 Diclofenac, Ibuprofen, Theophylline, Caffeine, Naproxen and Lumefantrine might cause liver damage.
 Metformin seemed to be safer for the liver.

 Finally we checked if these ligands might cause mutations.
-Aspirin, Ibuprofen, Naproxen, Diclofenac and Lumefantrine did not seem to cause mutations..
-Artemether and Metformin might cause mutations, which is a concern.
+Aspirin, Ibuprofen, Naproxen, Diclofenac and Lumefantrine did not seem to cause mutations.
+Artemether and Metformin showed higher predicted AMES toxicity values, which may indicate possible mutagenicity concerns, which is a concern.

 ---

 ## Overall

 Some of the selected ligands, like Aspirin, Ibuprofen, Naproxen, Diclofenac, Caffeine and Theophylline seemed to be absorbed.
-Artemether was good at spreading to parts of the body and was stable when broken down.
-Metformin had some issues with absorption.
-Might cause problems when taken with other drugs.
+Artemether was good at spreading to parts of the body and was stable when broken down.Metformin showed some limitations in predicted absorption and may also have a higher possibility of drug–drug interactions.
 Lumefantrine had some concerns, with toxicity like causing heart problems and liver damage.

 The ADMET analysis helped us understand how these ligands behave in the body how they are broken down and what risks they might pose.
 This information provides preliminary insight into the pharmacokinetic behavior, metabolism, and toxicity risks of the selected ligands before molecular docking and further computational analysis.